joshho/CrosswordGame/README.md

 Playing with WindSurf AI Code Editor.

 Aim to create Crossword Game heavily using prompting and debugging.
-1. 5 hours in - generated the logic to select a word and grid placement with bruteforce
+1. 5 hours in - generated the logic to select a word and grid placement with bruteforce word selection

 Objective